oravus/object-rel-nav/Readme.md

 </details>

 ## Experiment
-### Navigation
+#### Navigation
-For quickly running a navigation episode using robohop controller (it uses `configs/defaults.yaml` which has comments explaining the parameters):
+For quickly running a navigation episode using robohop controller (uses `configs/defaults.yaml`, with comments explaining the parameters):

 ```
 python main.py